 Chinese automakers have been urging the government to take more steps to protect homegrown companies, which are facing intensifying competition from foreign manufacturers expanding in the world’s largest vehicle market.
 Competition for market share is poised to intensify as foreign automakers led by General Motors Co.
-(GM) and Volkswagen AG step up their push into smaller cities traditionally dominated by local brands.
+(GM:US) and Volkswagen AG step up their push into smaller cities traditionally dominated by local brands.

 Wholesale deliveries may gain 7 percent this year to 20.65 million units, led by demand for passenger vehicles, the state- backed China Association of Automobile Manufacturers said in a statement in Beijing on Jan.
 11.